 - In a rare example of a show for older kids doing this, the Inaho episodes of Yo Kai Watch contain a segment called "Yo-Kai Search Quiz", where the viewer has to help Inaho find where that week's Yo-Kai is hiding.
-The characters count down while waiting for the viewer to choose the correct answer.
+Inaho and USApyon usually count down while waiting for the viewer to choose the correct answer, but in one episode, this did not happen.

 - In Archie Comics' Sonic the Hedgehog #1, Sonic asks readers to plug in their Sega Genesis consoles and boot up Sonic the Hedgehog 2 in order to get him to the Casino Night Zone.
 He then admits, "Or you can just turn the page!"